- Class Features

 At 15th level, that +1 to your stat has less impact in overall performance.

-It does have limitations though, and they are important to note:
+The Rage feature does have a few limitations, and they are important to note:

 Reckless Attack: You allow your attackers to hit you with advantage, but so what?
 This doesn’t take an action to perform, and if they get a hit on you, the damage is halved when you are Raging.
 Might be a good reason to multi-class with Rogue to get automatic Sneak Attacks with finesse weapons.